Office of Research and Scholarship

 - To monitor and administer export control procedures for issues related to controlled technologies not protected by the fundamental research exemption (15 CFR 734.8) that remain subject to the EAR and/or to ITAR.

-- To monitor faculty effort reports, at random, or upon request to assure compliance with OMB Circular A-21, Section J-10.
+- To monitor faculty effort reports and to assure compliance with 2 CFR 220, Appendix A Section J.10.

 Institutional Review Borad (IRB)

 The purpose of the UT Tyler IRB is to review research proposals that involves human beings before the research is initiated to ensure ethically-conducted research for the protection of human subjects.
 For more information on research involving human subjects, click here.